-Residential visit opportunities are provided for all children/young people with at least one for all being arranged as a Leaver's Holiday.
+Residential visit opportunities are provided for all children/young people with at least one for all being arranged at both a Primary and Secondary age and a final Leaver's Holiday being provided in the sixth form.
 Residential experiences are often enjoyed more frequently although the fundraising costs are determining factors as no charges to families are made with all holidays provided being entirely dependent upon donations made to school.